-The Articles of the Cherry Tree Trust allow 5 Trustees.
-However, due to succession planning, we have had 6 Trustees during part of the financial year 2022/2023.
-Jennifer Deegan has resigned from her role of Trustee with effect from 10 July 2023.
-This means that for the following financial year 2023/2024 we will have 6 Trustees.
+The Articles of the Cherry Tree Trust allow 6 Trustees.
 The Trustees are directors of the charitable company for the purpose of the Companies Act 2006 and trustees for the purposes of charity legalisation.
 As there is a Local Governing Body, Members have decided to utilise the relationships and knowledge that Parent Governors bring at the Local Governing Body level.